freestyletime/Lambda-Calculus/README.md

 # Lambda-Calculus
-All questions here is about the course of Programming Language Desigen & Semantic(CS424), I wish it would be helpful for you.
+All questions here are about the course of Programming Language Desigen & Semantic(CS424), I wish it would be helpful for you.

 ## Overview